JimChang26/JimChang26.github.io/docs/_posts/2020-10-22-executorservice-note.markdown

 // pool-1-thread-10 is here!
 {% endhighlight %}

-# How to termination of threads
+# How to termination of ExecutorService

 ExecutorService provides two termination methods.
 Once the termination method is called, ExecutorService will not accept any new task.